astefanutti/metrics-aspectj/README.md

 }
 ```

+In that example, _Metrics AspectJ_ will automatically create a `Timer` instance with the provided `name`
+and inline around the method invocation with the needed code to time the method execution using that `Timer` instance.

 Optionally, the `Metric` name can be resolved with an EL expression that evaluates to a `String`:
 ```java
 import com.codahale.metrics.annotation.Timed;